 Money Attracts Money

 I do not know about you, but one of my biggest pet peeves is greed.
-I just loathe greedy people with a passion.
-Can you believe that there are rich people who have the audacity to play the lottery?
+I loathe greedy people with a passion.
+Can you believe that there are rich people who dare to play the lottery?
 I cannot help but think to myself, “Do you honestly need to win money?
 Your bank account is probably as large as the jackpot!”
-One of my favorite comedians, Jim Gaffigan has a skit about people at the gym and it sums up how I feel about rich people playing the lotto.
+One of my favorite comedians, Jim Gaffigan, has a skit about people at the gym and it sums up how I feel about rich people playing the lotto.

 Richie Rich and Company